What wind rating does your shed need to be? Are our farm sheds wind rated for your region?

 - 3: Usually refers to urban areas with numerous obstructions such as buildings and trees.

-- Shielding factor – refers to the ways in which the various obstructions impact on the building (such as their location and whether they are upwind or downwind).
+The topographic effect refers to the maximum surface slope of the land.
+The shielding factor refers to the ways in which the various obstructions impact on the building (such as their location and whether they are upwind or downwind).

 Wind ratings of buildings in Australia range from W28 to W60, and must comply with Australian Standard 1170.2.
 The impact of wind speeds on your region should be allowed for in the engineering and design of any sheds that you construct on your property.